Optical Context Compression Is Just (Bad) Autoencoding: Experimental setup

 \section{Experiment Tracking}

 \fi

-\section{Experimental Setup}
+\section{Experimental setup}

-\subsection{Encoder Architecture Details}
+\subsection{Encoder architecture details}

-\paragraph{Mean Pooling.} The mean pooling encoder compresses token embeddings using sliding window averaging with no learned parameters beyond a single separator token.
-Given a sequence of token embeddings $\mathbf{e}_1, \ldots, \mathbf{e}_n \in \mathbb{R}^d$ and window size $w$ with stride $s$, the encoder produces pooled embeddings:
+\paragraph{Mean Pooling.} The mean pooling encoder compresses token embeddings using sliding window averaging with near-zero learned parameters (a single separator token).
+Given a sequence of token embeddings $\mathbf{e}_1, \ldots, \mathbf{e}_T \in \mathbb{R}^d$ and window size $w$ with stride $s$, the encoder produces pooled embeddings:

-for $i = 0, \ldots, \lfloor (n-w)/s \rfloor$.
+for $i = 0, \ldots, \lfloor (T-w)/s \rfloor$.
 Any remainder tokens after the last complete window are pooled into an additional embedding.
 A learnable separator token (1280 dimensions, matching the decoder's hidden size) is appended to mark the boundary between compressed context and subsequent tokens.

 \paragraph{Hierarchical.} The hierarchical encoder compresses token embeddings through a pyramid of residual convolutional blocks.
 Each block contains two 1D convolutions with a skip connection:

 where the skip connection uses adaptive average pooling to match the downsampled length.
 Each block halves the sequence length; stacking $L$ blocks yields $2^L\times$ compression.
 A learnable separator token is appended after compression.